isomerpages/enterprisesg-cpso/_consumers/01-choose-safer-products/c-shopping-for-safe-products-online.md

 ---
-title: Shopping Online
+title: shopping for safe products online
-permalink: /consumers/choose-safer-products/shopping-online
+permalink: /consumers/choose-safer-products/shopping-for-safe-products-online
-third_nav_title: Choose Safer Products
+third_nav_title: Choose safer products
 ---
 ## What to Look out for When Buying from Online or Overseas Retailers
 The affordability and wide selection of household products available online is very attractive to those in search of a bargain.
 Many new homeowners arrange bulk purchases or rely on home renovation contractors to source for appliances and furniture, most of which are bought overseas.